-The history of the Hellfire Club dates back to the 1700s when it was originally a British secret society designed for high standing individuals of a certain persuasion.
-The purpose of the club was to provide a place for fun, like-minded, intelligent people who wanted a place to be themselves.
-Although the club highly discouraged and punished vile acts at club meetings, it is believed they encouraged behaviors that were considered hedonistic at that time.
-Ironically, the club and its founders, such as Sir Francis Dashwood, were associated with the church, prayer sessions, and abbeys.
+The history of the Hellfire Club dates back to the 1700s when it was originally a British secret society for high-standing individuals of a certain persuasion.
+The club provided a place for fun, like-minded, intelligent people who wanted a place to be themselves without judgment.
+Although the club highly discouraged and punished vile acts at club meetings, many people believed they encouraged behaviors that were hedonistic at that time.
+Ironically, the club and its founders, such as Sir Francis Dashwood, involved themselves with the church, prayer sessions, and abbeys.

 Who Founded the Original Hellfire Club?